andru-estes/systems-manager-crash-course/README.md

 # AWS Systems Manager Crash Course
 Hello!
 This repository will contain all code that is used within the Systems Manager Crash Course, brought to you by QuickToCloud!

-The course is available for purchase on a couple platforms currently:
+The course is available for purchase on a couple platforms currently.

+Teachable
 > Teachble URL <br >

+Udemy
 > Udemy URL

-##
+## Course Layout
+There are several sections that make up the course.
+We will dive into each major capability that is offered, provide and overview, and then also provide an advanced demo on how to use said capability.